Exploring C++23’s flat_map

 // ...

 The output is identical to using std::map; with this in mind, the question remains as to how std::flat_map operates “under the hood”.
 In fact, just as std::stack<T> is a wrapper (adapter) around (usually) a std::vector<T>, std::flat_map<K,V> is a wrapper around std::vector<K> and a std::vector<V>, with the guarantee that the elements always remain in sorted order (as for a std::map<K,V>).
-This may be what you want, and means that manually calling std::sort() is never necessary as it would be to maintain two std::vectors in order.
+This may be what you want, and means that manually calling std::sort() is never necessary (as it would otherwise be in order to maintain the two std::vectors in order).

 Only two of the Standard Containers can be used as the underlying container type for std::flat_map, they are std::vector (the default) and std::deque.
-These containers are accessed directly by the member functions keys() and values() and all of their respective member functions are then available, such as values().data() for a std::vector which is guaranteed to be held contiguously in memory.
+These containers are accessed directly by the member functions keys() and values(), and all of their respective member functions are then available, such as values().data() (to obtain the std::vector of the values—guaranteed to be held contiguously in memory).
 Other member functions for std::flat_map include insert(), erase() and emplace() as for other associative containers (at() and operator[] can also be used).

 References: